-Each day across all industries, companies spend thousands of hours and millions of dollars negotiating deals and sweating over minute details in the terms and conditions of the final contractual obligation management.
+Each day across industries, companies spend thousands of hours and millions of dollars negotiating deals and sweating over minute details in the terms and conditions of the final contractual obligation management.
 But what happens next?

-Too often, a drop-off in attention to the contract stipulations is observed (on both the buy and sell-side).— Although it seems as if the finish line has been crossed.
-But in many ways, the effort is just the beginning.
+Too often, a drop-off in attention to the contract stipulations is observed (on both the buy and sell-side).— Although it seems as if the finish line has been crossed, remember that the effort is just the beginning.
 Managing contract obligations isn't a one-time job.

 1. Time-consuming manual identification of obligations from multiple contract repositories:

-Thus, it is time-consuming & requires intense human intervention to identify obligations from multiple contract repositories, spreadsheets, word docs, emails.
+Thus, it is time-consuming & requires intense human intervention to identify obligations from multiple contract repositories, spreadsheets, word docs, and emails.

 2. Undefined ownership of obligations fulfilment actions:

 There is a lack of clarity regarding the ownership of contract obligation management duties for specific agreements.
 Accountability & delegation of these duties is the primary reason behind the issue in handling obligation.

 3. Lack of cross-function visibility